-- 7.28.1 The Municipal manager must assess the budgetary performance of the Municipality for the first half of the financial year, taking into account all the monthly budget reports for the first six month, the service delivery performance of the Municipality as against the service delivery targets and performance indicators which were set in the Service Delivery and Budget Implementation Plan, and the past financial year's annual report and the progress made in resolving problems identified in such a report. - 7.28.2 The Municipal manager must then submit a report on such assessment to the Mayor, the National and Provincial Treasury - 7.28.3 The Municipal manager may in such report make recommendations for adjusting the annual budget and for revising the projections of revenues and expenses set out in the Service Delivery and Budget Implementation Plan.

-- 7.28.4 In terms of Section 54(1)(f) the Mayor must promptly submit this assessment report to the Council of the Municipality. - 7.28.5 The report in terms of section 72 must be submitted to National Treasury and the relevant provincial treasury in both printed and electronic by 25 January of each.
+- 4.26.1 The Municipal manager must assess the budgetary performance of the Municipality for the first half of the financial year, taking into account all the monthly budget reports for the first six month, the service delivery performance of the Municipality as against the service delivery targets and performance indicators which were set in the Service Delivery and Budget Implementation Plan, and the past financial year's annual report and the progress made in resolving problems identified in such a report. - 4.26.2 The Municipal manager must then submit a report on such assessment to the Mayor, the National and Provincial Treasury - 4.26.3 The Municipal manager may in such report make recommendations for adjusting the annual budget and for revising the projections of revenues and expenses set out in the Service Delivery and Budget Implementation Plan. - 4.26.4 In terms of Section 54(1)(f) the Mayor must promptly submit this assessment report to the Council of the Municipality. - 4.26.5 The report in terms of section 72 must be submitted to National Treasury and the relevant provincial treasury in both printed and electronic by 25 January of each.

-7.29 SECTION 73: REPORTS ON FAILURE TO ADOPT OR IMPLEMENT BUDGET-RELATED AND OTHER POLICIES
+4.27 SECTION 73: REPORTS ON FAILURE TO ADOPT OR IMPLEMENT BUDGET-RELATED AND OTHER POLICIES

-7.29.1 The Municipal Manager must inform the Provincial Treasury, in writing, of any failure by the council to adopt or implement any budget-related policy or a supply chain management policy, and of any non-compliance by an office bearer or political structure with such policy.
+4.27.1 The Municipal manager must inform the Provincial Treasury, in writing, of any failure by the council to adopt or implement any budget-related policy or a supply chain management policy, and of any non-compliance by an office bearer or political structure with such policy.

-7.30 SECTION 75: INFORMATION TO BE PLACED ON WEBSITES OF MUNICIPALITIES
+4.28 SECTION 75: INFORMATION TO BE PLACED ON WEBSITES OF MUNICIPALITIES

-- 7.30.1 The Municipal Manager must place on the Municipality's official website (inter alia) the following:
+- 4.28.1 The Municipal manager must place on the Municipality's official website (inter alia) the following:

-- a) the annual and adjusted budget and all budget-related documents;
+- a) he annual and adjusted budget and all budget-related documents;

 - b) all budget-related policies;

 - c) all performance agreements;

 - d) all service delivery agreements;

 - e) all long term borrowing contracts

 - f) all quarterly reports submitted to the Council on the implementation of the budget and the financial state of affairs of the Municipality.

-7.31 SECTION 80: ESTABLISHMENT (OF MUNICIPAL BUDGET AND TREASURY OFFICE)
+4.29 SECTION 80: ESTABLISHMENT (OF MUNICIPAL BUDGET AND TREASURY OFFICE)

-7.31.1 Every municipality must have a budget and treasury office comprising a Chief Financial Officer, support by appointed officials and contracted staff.
+4.29.1 Every municipality must have a budget and treasury office comprising a Chief Financial Officer, support by appointed officials and contracted staff.

-7.32 SECTON 81: ROLE OF THE CHIEF FINANCIAL OFFICER
+4.30 SECTON 81: ROLE OF THE CHIEF FINANCIAL

-7.32.1 The Chief Financial Officer is administratively in charge of the Budget and Treasury office and must, inter alia

-- a) assist the Municipal Manager in preparing and implementing the budget; - b) Perform such budgeting, financial reporting and financial management and review duties as are delegated by the Municipal Manager. - c) Account to the municipal manager for the performance of all the foregoing responsibilities.
+- 4.30.1 The Chief Financial Officer is administratively in charge of the Budget and Treasury office and must, inter alia - a) assist the Municipal Manager in Preparing and implementing the Budget; - Perform such budgeting, financial reporting and financial management and review duties as are delegated by the Municipal Manager. - c) Account to the municipal manager for the performance of all the foregoing responsibilities.

-8. RESPONSIBILITIES IN PREPARING THE BUDGET
+5. RESPONSIBILITIES IN PREPARING THE BUDGET

-- 8.1 Whilst the Municipal Manager is accountable and responsible overall, the Chief Financial Officer is responsible for compiling the municipality 's consolidated draft annual budget. - 8.2 This matter also receives the attention of the municipality 's finance committee and ultimately the council. - 8.3 According to section 81 of the MFMA the Chief Financial Officer is administratively in charge of the budget and treasury office and must, inter alia, - a) Assist the Municipal Manager in preparing and implementing the budget; - b) Perform such budgeting, financial reporting and financial management and review duties as are delegated by the Municipal Manager; - c) Account to the Municipal Manager for the performance of all the foregoing responsibilities.
+- 5.1 Whilst the Municipal Manager is accountable and responsible overall, the Chief Financial Officer is responsible for compiling the municipality's consolidated draft annual budget. - 5.2 This matter also receives the attention of the municipality's finance committee and ultimately the council. - 5.3 According to section 81 of the MFMA the Chief Financial Officer is administratively in charge of the budget and Treasury office and must, inter alia, - a) Assist the municipal manager in preparing and implementing the budget; - b) Perform such budgeting, financial reporting and financial management and review duties as are delegated by the Municipal Manager; - c) Account to the municipal manager for the performance of all the foregoing responsibilities.